azapi | October 2025 | |

 properties

 :OPTIONAL.
-A JSON object containing any number of key-value pairs, which can be used to express additional properties of a Subject.¶
+An object which can be used to express additional attributes of a Subject.¶

-The following is a non-normative example of a Subject:¶
+The following is a non-normative example of a minimal Subject:¶

 { "type": "user", "id": "alice@example.com" }